khusika/khusika.github.io/content/posts/linux-stable-kernel-fork-for-orange-pi-rk3588/index.en.md

 - Both branches bridge upstream Linux features with board-specific enhancements, so users enjoy the best of both worlds: robust hardware enablement and community-driven innovation.
 - The work includes proactive fixes for kernel build failures with newly released GCC toolchains—particularly relevant for developers transitioning to GCC 14.x.
-- These repositories serve as a reliable base for both end-users seeking ready-to-run images and maintainers building custom distributions or device support packages.
+- These repositories serve as a reliable base for both end-users seeking ready

 ## Getting Involved